dmh2000/go_sync_queue/README.md

 	// create the int heap
 	pq = NewPriorityQueue(cap)

-	// wrap it in the syncrhonized bounded queue bq = NewSynchronizedQueue(pq)
+	// wrap it in the synchronized bounded queue bq = NewSynchronizedQueue(pq)

 	return bq